The Major Disorders of the Brain in Nepal

 Annual report (year 2014) of the project “The Major Disorders of the Brain in Nepal”

-The philosophical background and straightforward methodology applied during the survey were published as two articles in a highly ranked journal.
-The two Nepali PhD-students have presented these results at an international, scientific congress and completed the planned first half of educational courses in Norway.
+The straightforward methodology applied during the survey in 2013 has now been published in a highly ranked Journal.
+I presented this result at an international, scientific congress and completed the planned first half of educational courses in Norway.

-We have presented the methodology of the study in two articles, published in one of the top-ranked headache journals.
-In the first paper, the anticipated methodological problems were sorted into different themes: study design; climate; geography, access and transport; sociocultural issues; safety of interviewers.
-Each of these was dealt with separately, and their inter-relationships explored, in finding solutions that were sometimes pragmatic.
-A cross-sectional questionnaire-based study, with teams of interviewers visiting households across the three physiographic divisions (with extremes in altitude) in each of the five development regions of the country, would enable national sampling with sociocultural representativeness.
-However, the study instruments and interviews would be in Nepali only.
-Transport and access challenges were considerable, and their solutions combined travel by air, bus, river and foot, with allowances for rain-damaged roads, collapsed bridges and cancelled scheduled flights.
-The monsoon would render many routes impassable, and therefore set an absolute time limitation.
-Engaging participants willingly in the enquiry would be the key to success, and several tactics would be employed to enhance the success of this, most importantly enlisting the support of local community volunteers in each study site.
-The second paper is a straightforward description of what was then done during the first year.
+The straightforward description of what was then done during the first year.
 We ran pre-pilot and pilot studies before embarking on the main study.
 The study design was cross-sectional.
 The population of interest were adults aged 18– 65 years who were Nepali speaking and living in Nepal.
 We selected, employed and trained groups of interviewers to visit randomly selected households by cold-calling.
 Households were selected from 15 representative districts out of 75 in the country through multistage cluster sampling.
 One participant was selected randomly from each household.
 We used structured questionnaires (the HARDSHIP questionnaire, Hospital Anxiety and Depression Scale, and Eysenck Personality Questionnaire -Neuroticism), culturally adapted and translated into Nepali.
 We recorded blood pressure, weight, height and waist circumference, and altitude of each household.
 We implemented various quality-assurances measures.
 We completed the survey in one month, prior to onset of the monsoon.
 Among 2,210 selected households, all were contacted, 2,109 were eligible for the study and, from these, 2,100 adults participated.
 The participation rate was 99.6%.
-The two Nepali PhD-students presented posters at an international, scientific congress (The European Headache and Migraine Trust International Congress, EHMTIC 2014) in Copenhagen.
-They have also stayed for half a year in Trondheim while successfully participating in the first half of the planned educational courses at NTNU.
-In November, the project was also the topic of a lecture in a series of global health seminars at NTNU.
+I had presented a poster on straightforward methodology paper at an international, scientific congress (The European Headache and Migraine Trust International Congress, EHMTIC 2014) in Copenhagen.
+I have also stayed for half a year in Trondheim while successfully participating in the first half of the planned educational courses at NTNU.

 Measuring Neuroticism in Nepali: Reliability and Validity of the Neuroticism Subscale of the Eysenck Personality Questionnaire.